 Website Translation and Localization: Misconceptions

 In today’s digital era, the internet has rapidly become the single most popular medium for searching information.
-As a result, businesses involved in multicultural markets must now expand their website to meet the diverse linguistic needs of their entire client audience.
-This “expansion” is called website translation and localization and is becoming a growing necessity in the world of commerce.
+As a result, businesses operating in multicultural markets must now modify their websites to meet the diverse linguistic needs of their entire client base.
+These modifications, which will transform them into “multilingual websites,” utilize services for website translation and language localization, and they are becoming a growing necessity in the world of commerce.

-However, the motive behind this post is to shed the truth on a few misconceptions many people have on this topic of website translation and localization.
-Many tend to overlook the complex and time-consuming efforts required to accurately produce a translated website that will satisfy foreign clients from distant nations and attract their business.
+However, the purpose of this post is to dispel a few misconceptions that many people have about website translation services.
+Many tend to overlook the complex and time-consuming efforts required to accurately produce a translated website that will satisfy foreign clients and attract their business.

-1. A translation agency can quote and perform the translation with just the URL of the website.
+- A translation agency can provide a quote and perform the translation using just the URL of the website.

-1. In reality, the structure of the site and the platform used to store the content must be taken into account.
+- In reality, the site’s structure and the platform used to store the content must be taken into account.
 Agencies need to be able to extract content through different tools.
-It is different to receive .html files than to extract content from a dynamic site stored in a Content Management System (CMS).
+Different workflows will be required if the translation agency receives .html files than if it extracts content from a Content Management System (CMS).

-2. Translating keywords into different languages will be effective SEO for my multilingual website.
+- Translating keywords into different languages will enhance the effectiveness of SEO for my multilingual website.

-1. Keywords almost never translate smoothly, and might not be the phrase of choice for searching in the target culture.
+- Keywords rarely translate smoothly, and might not be the phrase of choice for searching in the target culture.
 One must recreate the keywords in the target language using experienced native speakers who understand the meaning behind the original keyword and have the experience to research for equivalent keywords.

-3. Using machine translation will suffice when translating my website (or any document, for that manner).
+- Using machine translation will suffice when translating my website (or any document, for that matter).

-The planning phase of the project for a website translation and localization is crucial.
-Evaluating all important elements while planning will help the project go smoothly, within budget, and reach expectations and goals.
+The planning phase for a website translation and localization project is crucial.
+Evaluating all essential elements during planning will help the project run smoothly, stay within budget, and meet expectations and goals.

-In this post we are going to cover an important planning component: Identifying and understanding your Audience for your website translation project.
+In this translation post, we will cover a vital planning component: identifying and understanding your Audience for your website translation project.

 Think About Your Audience:

-As previously mentioned, it is very important to know your audience when performing a translation and even more so when dealing with website translation and localization.
+As previously mentioned, it is crucial to understand your audience when performing a translation, and this is even more important when dealing with website translation and localization.

-2. When it comes to a particular language that has different locales like Spanish, French, Chinese, or Portuguese, you must decide whether you want to address a global population (global reach) or if you are going to speak to a region or particular locale (localization).
-For example, targeting Mexicans and Spaniards would require either two distinct versions of Spanish websites or one carefully crafted website that satisfies both countries’ differences in cultures, etiquette, and linguistic preferences.
+- When it comes to a particular language with different locales, such as Spanish, French, Chinese, or Portuguese, you must decide whether you want to address a global population (global reach) or speak to a specific region or locale (doing language localization).

-3. Do you want to address your target audience casually or formally?
-This factor is important and varies according to cultures, the nature of your products/services, and how you want to approach your prospect customers.
+- Do you want to address your target audience in a casual or formal manner?
+This factor is essential and varies according to cultures, the nature of your products/services, and how you want to approach your prospect customers.

 The elements mentioned below impact your costs, strategy, and work time when introducing a new translated and localized website.

-1. Do you need a partial translation or the translation of the complete site?
-Some clients decide to do a partial translation eliminating sections that are not important to them, such as events, job postings, or other sections of the site that are specific to the source language or original audience.
+- Do you need a partial translation or the translation of the complete site?
+Some clients opt for a partial translation, eliminating sections that are not necessary to the new language, such as events, job postings, or other sections of the site that are specific to the source language or the original audience.

-2. Is the content of your site static or does your company constantly update the site with new pages?
-The frequency of content updates to your site is an important element to ensure you have sufficient funds for ongoing maintenance of the website translation process.
+- Is the content of your site static, or does your company constantly update it with new pages?
+The frequency of content updates to your site is a critical element to manage, ensuring you have sufficient funds for ongoing maintenance of the multilingual website.

-3. How many languages are you going to have in your multilingual translation?
-Are you going to have different locales for languages (i.e., French translation: France or Canadian French)?
-Sometimes it is better to start with fewer languages and learn from the process before the next set of languages is implemented.
-Do not give in to “get-it-done-quick” temptations by using a device like Google Translate or low quality services in efforts to reach a wider audience.
-Many companies fall victim to this trap and tarnish their image and reputation.
+- How many languages will you include for the multilingual translation?
+Will you have different locales for languages (e.g., French translation: French for Europe, Africa, or Canadian French Translation)?
+Sometimes it is better to start with fewer languages and learn from the process before implementing the next set.
+Do not give in to “get-it-done-quick” temptations by using a non-revised option, such as Google Translate or low-quality services, to reach a wider audience with a lower cost.
+Many companies fall victim to this trap, tarnishing their image and reputation.
+Online translation services are an investment in the opportunity to present your products and services to new potential customers.

-4. Your budgeting must account for suspected IT work.
-The structure, navigation, and platform of your translated website must be determined and may require revising.
+- Your budgeting must account for expected IT work.
+The structure, navigation, and storage of the translated content on your website’s platform must be determined and may require revising the activities involved.

-5. Will you have customer support within your company for the new languages?
-If you publish content in Spanish for your audience, you should expect phone calls from customers that will have a need to communicate in the Spanish language.
+- Will your company offer customer support for the new languages?
+If you publish content in Spanish for your new potential clients, you can expect to receive phone calls from customers who need to communicate in Spanish.

-1. Find an experienced translation agency that can help, advise, and support your company effort with the localization of your content to different markets and languages.
-For your website to resonate with your localized audience, it must speak the local lingo and create copy that reads like it was originally written for that language.
+- Aim to find an experienced translation agency that can help, advise, and support your company effort during the localization of your content to different markets and languages.
+For your website to resonate with your localized audience, it must speak the local language and create copy that reads as if it were originally written for that audience.

-2. Localize your website appearance and metrics.
+- Localize your website appearance and metrics.
 The images, currency, and overall message must be appropriately adapted for the new audience.
-Additionally, different cultures expect different features from a website, based on what is customary for them.
-Try to maintain the overall look and feel of your original site, if possible, by retaining the same colors and style that your company has branded.
+Additionally, different cultures expect different features from a website, based on what is customary in their culture.
+Try to maintain the overall look and feel of your original site, if possible, by retaining the same colors and style that your company has established as its brand.

-3. All the graphics and multimedia elements need to be localized.
-Graphic translation and subtitling or voice-overs of videos are important for the overall experience of the user.
+- All the graphics and multimedia elements need to be localized.
+Graphic translation, subtitling, and voiceovers of videos are essential for the overall user experience.

-4. When translating into other languages, text expansion within your website is common.
-Plan for this growth by leaving extra room or enabling text boxes to expand automatically.
-For example, in German and Spanish the increase of the translated text is about 20%-30% longer compared to English.
-Your webmaster may need to adapt the layout in order to fit everything needed.
+- When translating your website into other languages, text expansion is a common problem to address during implementation.
+Plan for this growth by leaving extra white space or enabling text boxes to expand automatically.
+For example, in German and Spanish, the translated text is approximately 20%-30% longer than in English.
+Your webmaster may need to adjust the layout to accommodate the proper display of fonts and text.

-The translation and localization is the fundamental process, impacting the success of your new multilingual site.
-If you have any ideas or concerns about the translation process while planning for your own website localization, please leave a comment, write us an email to info@jrlanguage.com, or call to speak with one of our project managers experienced in website translation.
+Translation and localization are the core processes that impact the success of your new multilingual site.
+If you have any ideas or concerns about the translation process during website localization planning, please leave a comment, email us at info@jrlanguage.com, or call to speak with one of our experienced project managers, who specialize in website translation.

-Technical requirements are essential components that must be taken into consideration ahead of time.
-After deciding the preferences that suit your business best, amazing results are sure to come out of your newly localized multilingual website.
+Technical requirements are essential components that must be considered in advance.
+After determining the preferences that best suit your business, you can be confident in achieving outstanding results with your newly localized, multilingual website.

 Think about the technical decisions:

-1. Site structure, platform, and navigation are key elements to consider before planning the localization of the site.
+- Site structure, platform or CMS use, URL naming, Pages to include, Forms, and navigation are key elements to consider before planning the localization of the site.

-2. How are you going to host the translated version of the site: new domain, subdomain, or subfolder?
-They all work differently according to your objectives and the platform where you host your site (be aware of the limitation and implications of each option).
+- How will you host the translated version of the site: on a new domain, subdomain, or subfolder?
+They all work differently, depending on your objectives and the platform where you host your site (be aware of the limitations and implications of each option).

-3. How are you going to navigate from one language to the other?
+- How will you navigate from one language to another?

-4. Are you going to use a written text link for the choice of languages, or do you want to use images of national flags?
+- Will you use a written text link for the language choices, or would you prefer to use images of national flags?

-5. Will your user is directed to the main page upon selecting a different language, or will they be directed to the respective page where the language selection occurred?
+- Will your user be directed to the main page upon selecting a different language, or will they be directed to the respective page where the language selection occurred?

 Examples: “en”=English and “es”= Spanish (Español)